 McCloud has been the subject of solo exhibitions at The Aldrich Contemporary Art Museum in Ridgefield, Connecticut, The Arts Club, London and Fondazione 107, in Turin, Italy.
 He has also been featured in group exhibitions at the Studio Museum in Harlem, New York, and The Drawing Center, New York.
 His work is in the collections of the National Museum of African American History and Culture in Washington, D.C., the North Carolina Museum of Art, the Detroit Institute of the Arts, The Margulies Collection at the Warehouse, the Nasher Museum of Art at Duke University, the Brooklyn Museum, the Mott Warsh Collection, and The Joyner/Giuffrida Collection.

-Hugo McCloud lives and works in Brooklyn, New York.
+Hugo McCloud lives and works in Brooklyn, New York and Tulum, Mexico.